UTCSheffield/mcpi_ideas/docs/4_Pictures_in_the_sky.md

 1. Draw you picture on the squared paper by filling in each box.
 2. Draw a box which contains your picture.
 3. For each row have a look at the left hand square if it is filled in write a 1 if empty write a 0
+4. Copy those numbers into the lines starting 0b (you need to keep the 0b and the commas.
+5. Run the code.